Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 - Repairing A Slab Leak – Restore My Pipes

-- Why It Works: This post is a great example of creating a page that targets top of funnel content around “Signs of a Slab Leak Repair” and “What is a Slab Leak” but also tries to get people to call or contact them for service.
+- Why It Works: This blog post is a great example of creating a page that targets top of funnel content around “Signs of a Slab Leak Repair” and “What is a Slab Leak” but also tries to get people to call or contact them for service.

 - CTA: This post does a good job of having a couple of Fast Lane CTA’s (Call Us Now) and another Fast Lane CTA (Contact Form).
-I think they probably don’t have a Slow Lane CTA because a service like slab leak repair the person is looking for a quick solution instead of doing a lot of research.

 - Gear Guide to Camping in a Truck – DECKED